 Commenting on the news, Tom Brake MP said:

-"Boris Johnson has been prime minister for two weeks and already he's abandoned Sutton's NHS.
+"Boris Johnson has been Prime Minister for just a few months and already he's abandoned Sutton's NHS.
 The Conservatives cannot be trusted with the future of St Helier Hospital, which desperately needs further investment.

 "As Boris excludes St Helier from getting new funds, it is clear that only Liberal Democrats will stand up for Sutton's vital NHS services."